wh33les/Blog/_posts/2024-07-24-Tableau-Challenges-With-Pandas.md

 ![Poll results and averages](./images/polls-and-averages.png)

-I found that I can't extend the screen for the workbook while using continuous data, even though Tableau does it automatically when I make the data discrete.
+I found that I can't extend the screen for the Tableau sheet while using continuous data, even though Tableau does it automatically when I make the data discrete.
 At least I can adjust the width in a dashboard, though.

 However, it would be more useful to have some sort of trendline for each candidate.
 Connecting the dots on the daily averages is too jagged.
 I tried to use trendlines in Tableau but the polynomial regression feature gives curves that are way too far off, even at degree 8, the highest Tableau will let me go.
 Here it is with the individual poll results removed and just the averages: